Skip to main content

 Configuration

-Once you use custom host names for your application, there are 2 additional things which need to be done:
+Once you use custom host names for your application, you need to complete two additional steps:

-• your custom host name needs to point to the Deploio infrastructure
+• Point your custom host name to the Deploio infrastructure.

-For this, nctl will output a TXT RECORD and DNS TARGET once the first Build and Release was successfully created.
+For this, nctl outputs a TXT RECORD and DNS TARGET once the first Build and Release was successfully created.
 You can also get the TXT record and CNAME content by using nctl after you created the application by using the --dns flag:

 $ nctl get app test-app --dns